Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 The Accelerated Bachelors/Master's (ABM) degree program allows exceptional undergraduate students in French or Spanish at NC State an opportunity to complete the requirements for both the Bachelor's and Master's degrees in as few as five years.

-With a rigorous pace, undergraduate students may double count up to 12 credits and obtain a non-thesis Master's degree in the same field within 12 months of completing the Bachelor's degree or obtain a thesis-based Master's degree in the same field within 18 months of completing the Bachelor's degree.
+With a rigorous pace, undergraduate students may double count up to 12 credits and obtain a non-thesis Master's degree in the same field within 12 months of completing the Bachelor's degree.

 To be admitted into the ABM program, students must satisfy the following requirements: